millerlp/Tide_switch/README.md

 Installation:

-Copy the RTClib folder and TidePortSanLuislib folders into your Ardiuno/libraries folder.
-Move the entire folder, not just the contents of the folders.
+Copy the RTClib folder and TidePortSanLuislib folders into your ardiuno-1.x.x/libraries folder.
+Move the entire folder, not just the contents of these folders.

-Copy the RealTimeClock_reset and Tide_switch folders to the directory where you store your Arduino directory (not in the libraries folder).
+Copy the RealTimeClock_reset and Tide_switch folders to the directory where you store your Arduino files (not in the libraries sub-folder).

 ----------------------------------------------
 Usage: